1854books/VCRM/README.md

 ## Copyright

-Copyright © 2023 Kardama Devahuti
+Copyright © 2023 The Joker

 All rights reserved.